workhorsy/SaltyNES/README.md

 ```

 TODO
+* Move the old SaltyNES to a repo called SaltyNESLegacy
+* Update Ui to have copyright
+* Make sure all supported mappers actually work
+* Auto hide the mouse cursor in fullscteen mode
+* Remove resize canvas and pointerlock from ui.
 * Make a trivial SDL audio app to see why sound playing is broken.
 * Try using opengl for the screen to see if it makes painting faster.
 * remove idle messages in web main loop.